tinkerbell/tink/README.md

 ### Tink

-[Tink][1] is the short-hand name for the tink-server, tink-worker, and tink-cli.
+[Tink][1] is the short-hand name for the tink-server and tink-worker.
 `tink-worker` and `tink-server` communicate over gRPC, and are responsible for processing workflows.
 The CLI is the user-interactive piece for creating workflows and their building blocks, templates and hardware data.